boldcommerce/magento2-ordercomments/README.md

 This extension allows customers to place a comment during the checkout.
 The comment field is displayed in the billing step right above the place order button.

+Additionally, there is also the option of showing the comment field on the cart page.

 Store owners can then see these comments in the backend on the order grid and on the order view page.

 ### Checkout view